SHRAJALJHARIYA/Secure-Data-Hiding-in-Images/README.md

 This project provides a simple and effective way to **securely hide messages** in images using **steganography**.
 It is useful for anyone looking to **safeguard sensitive data** in a visually imperceptible way.

 ---

-Let me know if you need modifications! 🚀